fangq/mcx/README.txt

 all memory transaction from GPU to CPU.
 Depending on the domain size, typically the data transfer takes about 50 ms per run.

-By default, MCX calculates the unitary-source solution for fluence; the normalization factor (see Reference [1]) used to produce this solution is printed on the screen at the end of the simulation, and the fluence distribution saved to a file.
+By default, MCX calculates the unitary-source solution for flux; the normalization factor (see Reference [1]) used to produce this solution is printed on the screen at the end of the simulation, and the flux distribution saved to a file.

 At the end of the screen output, statistical  information about the photons is displayed.
 Here's sample output: